I certainly never identified as an animal lover.

 By the time I was in my 20s, I knew which unrecognizably fleshy foods I liked best: burnt turkey bacon, tuna fish, and maybe the occasional salami slice—made of organic beef, of course.
 At 24, I dated a vegan for the first time, an older Australian philosophy professor I met on Tinder who deliberately kept me at a distance.
 Once, when I was particularly mad at him for not falling in love with me, I went across the street and ordered steak, just to spite him.
 I didn’t get it well-done this time.
 The red in the middle matched my wine and breaking heart.
 It all made me feel powerfully romantic, wealthy, generous toward myself.

 My experience with the vegan dude confirmed my suspicion that “animal people” must care more about chickens than people, which seemed not only weird but treacherous.
 There were lots of things wrong in the world, and so shouldn’t we start with the most obvious, human suffering?
 I wrote about women’s rights, had a reusable water bottle, voted progressive, signed petitions, etc. Veganism, to the extent I even considered it, clearly wasn’t my issue.
 Plus, I barely ate meat compared to most people.

-I even identified on OkCupid as “mostly vegetarian,” which is how Jesse, who had set a filter to search only for vegans, vegetarians, and mostly vegetarians, found me.
+I even identified on OkCupid as “mostly vegetarian,” which is how Jacob, who had set a filter to search only for vegans, vegetarians, and mostly vegetarians, found me.
 When I looked at his profile, he seemed almost too perfect—handsome and intense, with stubble and obvious intelligence, just the way I like them.
 I scanned for the catch until I found it: He was vegetarian.

 He probably cared more about animals than people, I presumed.